wymeditor/wymeditor/docs/wymeditor_development/coding_standard.rst

 Event Handlers
 """"""""""""""

-Prepend “on” to the event handler name for easier differentiation.
+Prepend ``on`` to the event handler name for easier differentiation.

 Example: